Key takeaways

 - For severe gastrinomas or esophagitis: 1-2 mg/kg given orally every 12 hours

-- For Helicobacter eradication: 0.7 mg/kg given orally once per day with amoxicillin, metronidazole, and Pepto-Bismol twice daily for 2 weeks
+- For Helicobacter eradication: 0.7 mg/kg given orally once per day with amoxicillin, metronidazole, and Pepto-Bismol twice daily for two weeks

-The omeprazole used in dogs is the same tablets and capsules used in humans.
+Caregivers will probably give their dog the same store-bought omeprazole tablets and capsules people take.
 The veterinarian or a compounding pharmacy can also supply an oral suspension for easier dosing.
-It also comes as an oral paste (Ulcergard or Gastrogard) formulated for horses.
-Doses are not equivalent to omeprazole tablets or capsules, so veterinarians usually don’t prescribe omeprazole paste to dogs.
+Omeprazole is also available as an oral paste (Ulcergard or Gastrogard) for horses.
+Doses of omeprazole paste are not equivalent to those of omeprazole tablets or capsules, so veterinarians usually don’t prescribe omeprazole paste to dogs.

 Can dogs overdose on omeprazole?

 Do not give your dog larger doses than prescribed.
-In humans, an overdose can cause problems but isn’t considered a major crisis unless the overdose is extreme.
+In humans, an overdose can cause problems, but it isn’t considered a major crisis unless the overdose is extreme.
 If a dog ingests too much omeprazole, contact a pet poison helpline or the veterinarian for advice.

 Can I give my dog omeprazole every day?

 Omeprazole must be given to dogs daily for several weeks to be effective.
-It may take a few days of daily dosing for symptoms to improve.
+It may take three to four days of daily dosing for symptoms to improve.

 It’s safe to give dogs omeprazole daily for up to four weeks, following the advice of a veterinary professional.
 Sometimes, a vet may have a dog take omeprazole for up to eight weeks.